Euphredes/Euphredes/README.txt

 something different than: ego.
 But who would want to deal with such a dangerous perhaps?
-Who would want to admit to such a mysterioius partner that makes choices with you?
+Who would want to admit to such a mysterious partner that makes choices with you?
 For that one must seek a detour in one's life away from the hustle and bustle that is society's